 - Read the Syllabi and Calendar.
 Or view the Prezi Syllabus here.
 (Watch it full screen)

 - Watch all of the video Lectures/Demos on the links above under Assignments by the calendar dates.

-- Go to Eztexting.com and sign in to the class text alerts (Optional but highly recommended.)
+- Go to Remind.com on the ASUlearn link and make sure you are signed up for class text alerts (Optional but highly recommended.)